sergepaulc/Meerkat/README.md

 Meerkat provides a complete tool for product managers to manage the product life cycle of their products.

+Meerkat workflows enable to:
++ Conceptualize a product by defining its use cases and requirements
++ Develop a product by defining its design and its features
++ Test a product and run a beta test
++ Launch product releases and road maps
++ Manage product teams, milestones, and risks

 Meerkat includes everything that a product manager needs to document, track, and share about his product with his team, and in particular:

 - The product use cases